ewotawa/mws-restaurant-stage-1/README_ew.md

+RUN THE PRODUCTION VERSION
+To see the latest version of the MWS Restaurant App, please run the python SimpleHTTPServer command from within the mws-restaurant-stage-1/prod directory.

 GOOGLE API KEY
 I modified the referencing of the Google API key so that I could push my API code to GitHub without revealing my personal API key.
 I followed the process outlined by derzorngottes in the post "Hide API Keys".
 You can read the details on this method at the following link: